The initial request was to design the

 I used Adobe Illustrator for contents such as images, diagrams, etc, for sketching the website architecture and for wireframing.

-We set up a lo-fi clickable prototype using Invision to help aid the team conversations and also provide usability insights.
+We set up a lo-fi clickable prototype using Invision to help aid the crew conversations and also provide usability insights.

 The result was a clean friendly interface with a flat and light look.